92nqb/nquicenob.github.io/_posts/2015-12-30-Promesas, promesas, promesas.md

 ;
 {% endhighlight %}

-La explicación menos técnica podría ser:
+Una explicación poco técnica podría ser:
-> Realiza una petición a la url "_https://www.googleapis.com/0_" y devuelveme un objeto al que le digas el resultado, cuando el objeto sepa el resultado entonces ejecutara esta función y despues esta otra ... .
+> Realiza una petición a la url "_https://www.googleapis.com/0_" y devuelveme un objeto al que le digas el resultado, cuando el objeto sepa el resultado entonces ejecutará esta función y despues esta otra ... .

-Por último es importante destacar que aunque la operación que realizamos sea sincrona la ejecucion del callback del metodo then será simpre asincrona, esto es descrito en la especificación A/+:
+Por último es importante destacar que aunque la operación que realizamos sea síncrona la ejecución del callback del método then será siempre asíncrona, esto es descrito en la especificación A/+:

 > Here “platform code” means engine, environment, and promise implementation code.
 In practice, this requirement ensures that onFulfilled and onRejected execute asynchronously, after the event loop turn in which then is called, and with a fresh stack.
 This can be implemented with either a “macro-task” mechanism such as setTimeout or setImmediate, or with a “micro-task” mechanism such as MutationObserver or process.nextTick.
 Since the promise implementation is considered platform code, it may itself contain a task-scheduling queue or “trampoline” in which the handlers are called.